PAR degree = Excellent career prospects

 If you want to be a working journalist, then PAR is a perfect match for you.
 The program enjoys an excellent placement record, averaging close to 100 percent for each graduating class.

-Members of the last two graduating classes, for example, are now working as reporters/producers for newspapers and broadcasters in Springfield, Chicago, other Illinois cities, Delaware, Missouri, Ohio, and Wisconsin.
+Members of the last three graduating classes, for example, are now working as reporters/producers for newspapers and broadcasters in Springfield, Chicago, other Illinois cities, Washington D.C., Delaware, Iowa, Missouri, and Wisconsin.

 In all, more than 700 students have gone through PAR over the last four-and-a-half decades, and roughly two-thirds of them currently are with the media or in media-related fields.